-During his stay in the USA Micalizzi has the opportunity to play with various rising artists like the bass player Matt Garrison and the guitarist Torsten De Winkel.
-In the same years he recorded with the band an album for the Accurate Records (AC-4800) with the band “Oversize quartet” and take part in many concerts with a prestigious big band from Boston directed by Tom Roli Junior with which he participated in the Montreal International Jazz Festival.
-When he came back in Italy, he collaborated as an assistant of the american teachers in the Berklee clinics at Umbria Jazz and he started successfully to play with different artists and bands in different musical contests.
+During his stay in the USA, Micalizzi had the opportunity to play with various rising artists like the bass player Matt Garrison and the guitarist Torsten De Winkel.
+In the same years, he recorded with the band an album for the Accurate Records (AC-4800) along with the band “Oversize quartet” and took part in many concerts with a prestigious big band from Boston directed by Tom Roli Junior with which he participated in the Montreal International Jazz Festival.
+When he came back to Italy, he collaborated as an assistant of the american teachers in the Berklee clinics at Umbria Jazz and he started successfully to play with different artists and bands in different musical contests.
 He has hitherto played with: Eros Ramazzotti, Laura Pausini, Max Gazzé, Carmen Consoli, Daniele Silvestri, Ron, Loredana Berté, Ornella Vanoni, Riccardo Cocciante, Gianni Morandi, Massimo Ranieri, Anna Oxa, Maurizio Lauzi, Tiziana Rivale, Francesca Alotta, Scialpi, Silvia Salemi, Gianni Togni, Neri per caso, Eramo e Passavanti, Bungaro, Tiromancino,The Rolling Stones Project (Darryl Jones, Bernard Fowler, Tim Ries), Frank McComb, Crystal White, Herbie Goins, Jim Kelly, Bruce Bartlett, Jean-Pierre Como (Jean-Luc Ponty), Joy Malcolm (Incognito), Dave Binney, Lynley Marthe (Joe Zawinul Syndicate), Z-Star, Sharlene Hector (Basement Jaxx), Belinda Skinner, Deitra Farr, Ben Sidran, Tollak Ollestad, Stefano Di Battista, Marcello Rosa, Gegé Telesforo, Pippo Matino and Rocco Zifarelli.

-He published thirteen drum method books edited by Ricordi entitled Drumming System, Drumming System 2, Drumming System 3, Rhythmic Reading, Rudiment Reading, Drum set Reading, Enciclopedia dei ritmi per batteria e basso (Drum and Bass Rhythms Encyclopedia), The Drummer’s Reading, The Drummer’s Technique, The Drummer’s Rhythms and Fills, The Drummer’s Plat-Along, Il primo metodo di batteria (The First Drum Method), Il primo metodo di percussioni (The First Percussions Method) and Grooves for drums and bass released in USA by Hal Leonard.
+He published thirteen drum method books edited by Ricordi entitled Drumming System, Drumming System 2, Drumming System 3, Rhythmic Reading, Rudiment Reading, Drum set Reading, Enciclopedia dei ritmi per batteria e basso (Drum and Bass Rhythms Encyclopedia), The Drummer’s Reading, The Drummer’s Technique, The Drummer’s Rhythms and Fills, The Drummer’s Plat-Along, Il primo metodo di batteria (The First Drum Method), Il primo metodo di percussioni (The First Percussions Method) and Grooves for drums and bass released in the USA by Hal Leonard.